-Oily fish such as sardines, mackerel, salmon or trout are rich in omega 3 fats, which protect against heart disease and stroke.
+Oily fish such as sardines, mackerel, salmon or trout are rich in omega 3 fatty acids, which protect against heart disease and stroke.

-You can choose from fresh, frozen or canned. but remember canned and smoke fish can often be high in salt.
+You can choose from fresh, frozen or canned, but remember canned and smoked fish can often be high in salt.